vaxilu/x-ui/README.md

 ## Migrating from v2-ui

-First install the latest version of x-ui on the server where v2-ui is installed, and then use the following command to migrate, which will migrate the native v2-ui `所All inbound account data` to x-ui，`Panel settings and username passwords are not migrated`
+First install the latest version of x-ui on the server where v2-ui is installed, and then use the following command to migrate, which will migrate the native v2-ui `All inbound account data` to x-ui，`Panel settings and username passwords are not migrated`

 > Please `Close v2-ui` and `restart x-ui`, otherwise the inbound of v2-ui will cause a `port conflict with the inbound of x-ui`